-It can be something of a vicious circle: you are suffering from depression, sadness, stress, anxiety.
+It can be a vicious circle: You get caught in a vicious circle of depression, sadness, stress, and anxiety.
 You notice you are losing some hair.
-The hair loss makes you depressed, anxious, stressed-out and sad.
+Hair loss makes you depressed, anxious, stressed, and sad.
 Is there a medical relationship between your mental health and hair loss?

 Anxiety is a persistent stress that lasts a long time.
-It can trigger trichotillomania, where people pull out their hair without being aware of it.
+It can trigger trichotillomania, where people pull out their hair without knowing it.
 The effect is patches of lost hair.

 Hairline Ink has a solution, called scalp micropigmentation.
 It is a system that skillfully pigments your scalp in a way that makes it look like you have a normal hairline.
 Our skilled practitioners used the latest computer-controlled technology and extensive knowledge of pigments and technique to give your scalp a three-dimensional look.
 The effect is permanent and the results are spectacular.
 We can also cover up unsightly scars with scar camouflage.